Shamayeeta/Flipkart_Grid/README.md

 ## Problem Statement: Conversational Fashion Output Generator using GenAI

 This repository contains the code for a GenAI-based Fashion Recommender Chatbot, **FashionKart**.
+The GitHub link is here - https://github.com/Shamayeeta/Flipkart_Grid

 ## Run using Python environment
 1. It is suggested to create a new conda environment with Python 3.11